igr/exemplatory/corgi-dogs/README.md

 + Each Corgi starts with `10` energy points.
 + Whenever a Corgi enters a cell that already contains one or more other Corgis, it loses `1` energy point.
 (Corgis already in the cell do not lose energy.)
 + When a Corgi’s energy reaches `0`, it falls asleep and is removed from the garden.
++ Since we love watching Corgis run, we want to print the Corgi’s name and new position every time a dog moves.

 ![](corgi-smirk.gif)